Skip to content

 A

 In the acute phase, when corneal epithelial stem cells (located in the basal cells of the limbal epithelium) are lost, regeneration of the corneal epithelium becomes impossible.
 The corneal surface is covered by conjunctival tissue with blood vessels and connective tissue, becoming opaque and irregular.
 In the chronic phase, the persistent presence of neutrophils drives immune dysregulation and maintains stem cell damage 8).
-Obstruction of the lacrimal gland ducts also contributes to tear secretion deficiency, and dry eye and corneal opacity persist throughout life.
+Lacrimal duct obstruction also contributes to tear secretion deficiency, and dry eye and corneal opacity persist throughout life.

 7. Latest Research and Future Perspectives